widelang/draft/README.md

 They must be the first lines of code if there are no imports, or the first lines of code after the imports if there are imports.

-They can't be inside the Entry function.
+They can't be inside the Entry function nor elsewhere.

 ## Entry function